crux-bphc/CMS-Android/CONTRIBUTING.md

 4. Head over to the [pull requests][pull-requests] page and create a new pull request.
    Make sure that the PR is from your feature branch into this repo's `development` branch.
-If you are making changes that affect the UI in anyway, attach an image in your PR description.
+If you are making changes that affect the UI in any way, attach an image in your PR description.

 5. Wait for a maintainer to review your commit.
 If they find any issue (including redundant code, unnecessary changes, potential bugs), they will point it out to you.
 Make any necessary changes and push them to your fork.
-Ideally, try not to force push as it becomes harder for the maintiners to keep track of changes.
+Ideally, try not to force push as it becomes harder for the maintainers to keep track of changes.
 Mark the review as resolved.

 6. If you are a maintainer yourself, try to get a secondary opinion from other maintainers or contributors.